 The treasury risk team is responsible for the day-to-day oversight of market risks.
-The balance sheet is subjected to a stress test of a 2% shift in interest rates on a weekly basis and the results are reported monthly to the Liquidity and Funding Committee, a reporting committee to ALCO.
-This is measured against risk appetite for market risk which is currently set at a maximum of 4.0% of capital.
-In addition management review interest rate basis risk; the risk that different market interest rates move by different amounts, to assess the possible impact on profit.
+The balance sheet is subjected to a range of stress tests, including a 2% shift in interest rates on a weekly basis.
+The results are measured against risk appetite for market risk which is currently set at a maximum of 4.0% of capital.
+In addition management review interest rate basis risk and its potential impact on earnings.
+Risk positions are reviewed monthly by ALCO and LAF and reported through to the Executive Risk and Board Risk Committees.